 I’m afraid I will act on my intrusive harming thoughts?
 Is it true that this does not happen?
 And are compulsions the opposite of impulses in terms of people acting or not acting on their thoughts?

 First, my thoughts on whether compulsions are the opposite of impulses are that in OCD a compulsion is to “prevent” harm; yet, an impulse outside of OCD can potentially cause harm.
-For example, when a OCD thought occurs and a person feels they are urged to act on that intrusive thought (e.g., harming oneself or someone else) it can seem a bit like Russian roulette.
-However, when a person who has an impulse control disorder is faced with an impulse to harm oneself or someone else this is like Russian roulette.
+For example, when an OCD thought occurs and a person feels they are urged to act on that intrusive thought (e.g., harming oneself or someone else) it can seem a bit like Russian roulette.
+However, when a person who has an impulse control disorder is faced with an urge to harm oneself or someone else, this is like Russian roulette.

 How do you mean?

-Well, Russian roulette is a game of high risk in which each player, in turn using a revolver containing one bullet, spins the cylinder of the revolver, points the muzzle at the head, and pulls the trigger.
+Well, Russian roulette is a game of high risk.
+Each player, in turn, and using a revolver containing one bullet, spins the cylinder of the revolver, points the muzzle at the head, and pulls the trigger.
 The question is which player will get the bullet?

-In likening the risk with OCD, let’s say OCD says to Mr Johnson (who has suicidal intrusive thoughts and is trying to sleep), “Take the gun from your drawer and shoot yourself.”
+In likening the risk with OCD, let’s say OCD says to Mr Johnson (who has suicidal intrusive thoughts with magical thinking, and is trying to work), “Take the gun from your drawer and shoot yourself, or your family will die.”
 This leaves Mr Johnson in a “fight” or “flight” situation.
-Will he be the player who gets the bullet – that is, by fleeing the situation to bring his anxiety down momentarily and to “prevent” his death?
+Will he be the player who gets the bullet – that is, by fleeing the scene (avoidance ritual) to “prevent” perceived harm and thus bringing his anxiety down momentarily?
 Or will OCD be the player who gets the bullet?

 Where is this leading, and how would OCD get the bullet?

-What would happen is that should Mr Johnson continue trying to sleep instead of escaping the obsessional scene then OCD would get the bullet.
-But because OCD is an anxiety disorder, Mr Johnson unfortunately becomes so panicked that the urge to escape the “dangerous” situation overwhelms him.
-He then follows through immediately with the escape plan, and OCD wins the “game”, so sadly Mr Johnson gets the bullet.
+What would happen is that should Mr Johnson acknowledge, accept and allow the thoughts to pass instead of escaping the obsessional scene then OCD would get the bullet.
+But because OCD is an anxiety disorder, Mr Johnson becomes so panicked that the urge to flee the “dangerous” situation overwhelms him.
+By following through with the escape plan, he gains anxiety relief; however, this momentary gain means OCD wins the “game”.

-Basically, the compulsion (fleeing) is a negative response which strengthens Mr Johnson’s fear-related obsession, and so OCD continues to win.
-Other compulsive behaviours occur for Mr Johnson too, such as checking, praying, avoidance, or seeking reassurance that no harm will occur which puts Mr Johnson in a bad predicament.
-Now despite the fact that OCD thoughts are paradoxical to Mr Johnson’s true wishes and desires (it’s his obsession that tells him he is suicidal, not him) this unfortunately is of little use to him.
+Basically, the avoidance/escape ritual is a negative response which strengthens Mr Johnson’s fear-related obsession, and so OCD continues to “fire bullets” and win.
+Other compulsive behaviours occur for Mr Johnson too, such as checking, praying and seeking reassurance that no harm has or will occur.
+These compulsions serve only to compound the problem.
+Now despite the fact that OCD thoughts are paradoxical to Mr Johnson’s true wishes and desires (it’s his obsession that tells him he should kill himself to protect his family, not him) this unfortunately is of little use to him.
 Much of this is due to doubts and “what-ifs?” plus erroneous beliefs seen in OCD.
 Subsequently, he continues to yield to compulsions “just in case”.
-What he doesn’t trust yet is that obsessions do not convert to action meaning no compulsions are required to keep him from danger.
+What he doesn’t trust yet is that obsessions do not convert to action and that no compulsions are required to prevent a catastrophe.

-But is there any further proof that he won’t carry out his obsession?
+But is there any further proof that he won’t carry out the nature of his thoughts?

+Yes, because while biologically generated intrusive thoughts make Mr Johnson feel a pressure to respond, this pressure is fear, not a true call to action.
 One theory of proof that intrusive thoughts do not convert to action is for Mr Johnson to consider how the perception of body movements (kinaesthesia) work.
 This involves being able to detect changes in body position and movements without relying on information from the five senses.
 Even though this confirms that any obsessional urge will be automatically restricted it’s more important to note that obsessions are invalid pieces of information.
-While these thoughts fire into the consciousness they are none-the-less baseless, and so thoughts without foundation in factual evidence will never materialise into any form of action anyway.
+This means while intrusive thoughts fire into the consciousness they are none-the-less baseless, and so thoughts without foundation in factual evidence will never materialise.

 But if the urges are so strong, how do these differ from impulsive urges outside of OCD?